Fantmaretta/BDT-project/README.md

     - `join_df.py` matches data from predictions and observations marking if there is correspondence between them
     - `write_data.py` stores the modified and joint data into new tables in the database
 - Files for **data analysis** and **statistics**
-    - `computation.py` defines the functions to evaluate the accuracy of the predictions (low, medium, high) and to compute the accuracy per day, station, and type of observation
+    - `computation.py` evaluates the accuracy of the predictions (low, medium, high) and computes the accuracy per day, station, and type of observation
     - `models.py` defines the regression model to predict the quantity of falling rain
 - File for **display for the user**
     - `results.py` returns some accuracies for different stations and the prediction for the rain's quantity